NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Introduction

-Amongst the most promising of these hybrid quantum-classical methods are variational quantum algorithms (VQAs), where a parameterized quantum network is iteratively optimized using classical computing~\cite{CerezoAndOthers2021, mugel2021hybrid, ge2022optimization}.
+Variational quantum algorithms (VQAs), where the parameterized quantum network is iteratively optimized via classical computing~\cite{CerezoAndOthers2021, mugel2021hybrid, ge2022optimization} are one of the most promising among these hybrid quantum-classical methods.
 Finding the best ways to efficiently train these algorithms to produce an accurate output is an outstanding challenge.
-One of the first proposed VQAs was the quantum approximate optimization algorithm (QAOA)~\cite{QAOA} for solving combinatorial optimization problems, in particular, a form of discrete optimization known as a quadratic unconstrained binary optimization (QUBO)~\cite{Willsch2020, Lykov2022}.
-This problem is of interest due to its relationship with other optimization problems, such as portfolio optimization~\cite{venturelli2019reverse}, the factorization of large integers~\cite{peng2019factoring}, and other graphs-related problems~\cite{glover2018tutorial} As is the case with many algorithms designed for NISQ devices, recent experiments have highlighted challenges in implementing QAOA on problem graphs that differ from the native hardware topology, even for small system sizes~\cite{AruteAndOthers2020}.
-Consequently, it is important to explore hardware-eﬃcient approaches using series of native to the quantum platform gates whose connectivity is decoupled from the topology of the QUBO problem itself~\cite{CerezoAndOthers2021, benedetti2021hardware}.
+One of the first proposed VQAs was the quantum approximate optimization algorithm (QAOA)\,\cite{QAOA} for solving combinatorial optimization problems, in particular, a problem of discrete optimization known as a quadratic unconstrained binary optimization (QUBO)\,\cite{Willsch2020, Lykov2022}.
+This problem is of high interest due to its relationship with other optimization problems, such as, for example, portfolio optimization\,\cite{venturelli2019reverse}, the factorization of large integers\,\cite{peng2019factoring}, and other graphs-related problems\,\cite{glover2018tutorial}.
+As is the case with many algorithms designed for the NISQ devices, recent experiments highlighted challenges in implementing the QAOA on the problem graphs the configuration of which differs from the native hardware topology, even for small system sizes\,\cite{AruteAndOthers2020}.
+Consequently, it is important to explore hardware-eﬃcient approaches using a series of native approaches to the quantum platform gates whose connectivity is decoupled from the topology of the QUBO problem itself\,\cite{CerezoAndOthers2021, benedetti2021hardware}.